sosy-lab/java-smt/doc/Developers-How-to-Release-into-Ivy.md

 The build scripts for OpenSMT ... :
 - run for about 20 minutes (we build everything from scratch, two times).
 - download Google-based test components (requires internet access).
-- append the git revision of Bitwuzla.
+- append the git revision of OpenSMT.
 - produce two Linux (x64 and arm64) libraries, and publish them.

 Finally, follow the instructions shown in the message at the end of the command.